CLARIAH/wp6-missieven/docs/transcription06.md

 All punctuation, including spaces, is stored on the slot of the preceding word, in the feature `punc`.

-Whitespace will be normalized to single spaces or newlines.
+White-space will be normalized to single spaces or newlines.
 Only the original letter contents and the editorial remarks are stored word by word.
 The footnotes are stored one by one, as values of the feature `fnote`, see below.